2022 NASCAR Power Rankings: How the field stacks up after COTA

 - Alex BowmanRacecar driver

-2022 NASCAR Power Rankings: How the field stacks up after COTA originally appeared on NBC Sports Bayarea
+2022 NASCAR Power Rankings: How the field stacks up after COTA originally appeared on NBC Sports Chicago

 The 2022 NASCAR season continues to provide surprises, as the sixth race of the year brought a sixth different winner and a third first-time winner.